Fouls and misconduct (association football)

 In the sport of association football, fouls and misconduct are acts committed by players which are deemed by the referee to be unfair and are subsequently penalised.
 An offence may be a foul, misconduct or both depending on the nature of the offence and the circumstances in which it occurs.
 Fouls and misconduct are addressed in Law 12 of the Laws of the Game.

-A foul is an unfair act by a player, deemed by the referee to contravene the game's laws, that interferes with the active play of the game.
+A foul is an unfair act by a player, deemed by the referee to contravene the game's laws, that interferes with the active play of the match.
 Fouls are punished by the award of a free kick (possibly a penalty kick) to the opposing team.
 A list of specific offences that can be fouls are detailed in Law 12 of the Laws of the Game (other infractions, such as technical infractions at restarts, are not deemed to be fouls); these mostly concern unnecessarily aggressive physical play and the offence of handling the ball.
-An infringement is classified as a foul when it meets all the following conditions:
+An offence is classified as a foul when it meets all the following conditions: